Galaxia (GXA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Galaxia Historical Price

-According to the latest data gathered on Galaxia live price page, the current price of Galaxia is 0.00200547USD.
-The circulating supply of Galaxia(GXA) is 2.95B GXA , giving it a market capitalization of $5.92M.
+According to the latest data gathered on Galaxia live price page, the current price of Galaxia is 0.00206443USD.
+The circulating supply of Galaxia(GXA) is 2.95B GXA , giving it a market capitalization of $6.08M.

 The Galaxia Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GXA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.